Personal homepage of Ferdinand Wagner

 The analytic spectrum of \(\pi_0\mathrm{TC}^-((\mathrm{KU}_p^\wedge\otimes\mathbb Q)/\mathrm{KU}_p^\wedge)\).

-Workshop on Dualisable Categories & Continuous K-Theory, Bonn 2024.
+1. Slides for a talk at the workshop on Dualisable Categories & Continuous K-Theory in Bonn 2024.

-In this short note we explain how the \(q\)-de Rham for smooth algebras over \(\mathbb Z\) can be glued together from its \(p\)-completions (defined in terms of Bhatt–Scholze's \(q\)-crystalline cohomology) and its rationalisation (defined as a base change of de Rham cohomology).
+2. In this short note we explain how the \(q\)-de Rham for smooth algebras over \(\mathbb Z\) can be glued together from its \(p\)-completions (defined in terms of Bhatt–Scholze's \(q\)-crystalline cohomology) and its rationalisation (defined as a base change of de Rham cohomology).
 This is mostly formal, but not completely trivial.
-Now incorporated into Derived \(q\)-Hodge complexes and refined \(\mathrm{TC}^-\).
+Now incorporated into my thesis.